.

 I have been waiting 3 months for the police to send me a charge and summons.
 Should I call them and ask them where my papers are?

 No. Just wait.
-After 12 months seek legal advice.
+If you still haven't got anything after 12 months then seek legal advice.

 Can I apply for Legal Aid?

-You can apply but it is unlikely to be granted unless you are facing imprisonment and satisfy their means test and other conditions (e.g. intend to plead guilty).
+You can apply but it is unlikely to be granted unless you are at risk of imprisonment and you satisfy their means test and other conditions (e.g. intend to plead guilty).
+Occasionally I refer clients to Legal Aid and I might act for them if they are granted aid.
 Legal Aid does not often fund traffic law matters, especially defended traffic law matters.
-Legal Aid does not have sufficient funding to pay barristers to fight technical defences to drink driving cases.
-Legal Aid in-house lawyers are not renowned for defending traffic cases.
+Legal Aid does not seem to have sufficient funding to allocate to defending drink driving cases.
+Legal Aid in-house lawyers are not renown for defending traffic cases.
 Some people may have an insurance policy that covers them for some legal expenses in traffic matters.
-RACV's Total Care cover pays up to $330.00 for legal expenses in traffic prosecutions.
+RACV's Total Care cover pays about $400.00 for legal expenses in traffic prosecutions.

 The police have asked me to go to the police station for an interview.
 What should I do?

-Don't go, or undergo an interview, unless your lawyer tells you to do so.
+Don't go, or don't undergo an interview, unless your lawyer tells you to do so.

 drink driving legal advice for victorians Drink driving fines in victoria